Some torsion classes in the Chow ring and cohomology of $BPGL_n$: Classes not in the Chern subring of

-On the other hand, in \cite{Ko1}, Kameko and Yagita showed that for $p=3$, the Brown-Peterson cohomology ring $BP^*(\mathbf{B}PGL_3)$ is not generated by Chern classes.
+On the other hand, in \cite{Ko1}, Kono and Yagita showed that for $p=3$, the Brown-Peterson cohomology ring $BP^*(\mathbf{B}PGL_3)$ is not generated by Chern classes.
 This implies that, if Totaro's conjecture holds for $G=PGL_3$ and $p=3$, then the localized Chow ring $A^*_{PGL_3}\otimes\mathbb{Z}_{(3)}$ is not generated by Chern classes.
 This is verified by Vezzosi in \cite{Ve}.
 More precisely, he showed that the class $\rho_3$ is not in the Chern subring.
 In \cite{Ta}, Targa showed that the same holds for any odd prime $p$.
-As a generalization of these results we have the following \begin{theorem}[Theorem \ref{thmChern}] Let $n>1$ be an integer, and $p$ one of its odd prime divisor, such that $p^2\nmid n$.
-Then the ring $A^*_{PGL_n}\otimes\mathbb{Z}_{(p)}$ is NOT generated by Chern classes.
-More precisely, the class $\rho_{p,0}^i$ is not in the Chern subring for $i\leq p-2$. \end{theorem} \begin{proof} As mentioned above, in \cite{Ta}, Targa showed that $\rho_p^i$ is not in the Chern subring of $A^*_{PGL_p}$ for $i\leq p-2$.
-On the other hand, it follows from Lemma \ref{construct rho0} that we have $\Delta^*(\rho_{p,0}^i)=\rho_p^i$, where is induced by the obvious diagonal map.
-It then follows that $\rho_{p,0}^i$ is not in the Chern subring. \end{proof}
+In \cite{Ka1}, Kameko and Yagita showed a stronger result for $H^*(\mathbf{B}PU_p;\mathbb{Z})$, which easily generalizes to $A^*_{PGL_p}$ and $H^*_{PGL_p}$.